-The Study Skills initiative, led by the members of the Learning and Teaching Committee, is about pupils equipping themselves with the techniques and strategies that help them to become better learners and allow them to prepare more effectively for the examinations they need.
+The development of Learning Skills is about pupils equipping themselves with the techniques and strategies that help them to become better learners and allow them to prepare more effectively for the examinations they need.
 Equally important is the expectation that pupils in Down High School can, over time, become better, less dependent learners who can approach university level education with the confidence that comes from higher levels of reflectiveness, resourcefulness and resilience.

 The emphasis on study skills this year is the beginning of a process of building pupils' learning power that will allow them to become better learners at home and in the classroom.
 This was referred to as "Learning to Learn".
+Developments in Neuroscience allow educators to tap into our knowledge of how the brain works to help pupils retain and deploy the knowledge and understanding they need.

-Our Homework Diaries include age-appropriate study skills advice created by the Learning and Teaching Committee, and Year 8 attended a study skills seminar in the Assembly Hall during the Autumn Term.
+Our Homework Diaries include age-appropriate study skills advice created by the Learning and Teaching Committee.